Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 3.md

 :::

 :::tip Reward
-The player who takes Wild down receives a 1 NFT Ticket BOX + 100 Unique (BOSS) rank points.
+The player who takes Wild down receives a  1 Era Ticket and 1 Activity Token Box + 100 Unique (BOSS) Rank Points +50 Activity Rank Point
 :::

 The health and damage of the Wild Boss in our game: